tc39/notes/meetings/2019-07/july-24.md

 YK: In Deno (?), they are already doing this.

-MS: My high-order bit for different namespaces is about functionality.
+MLS: My high-order bit for different namespaces is about functionality.
 Just like every other language that has a shared library, the functionality is delivered in a broad functional grouping.
 Core language, web-based, JSON-based, and so forth.
 That is the same model that JS programmers would like to have.
 There may be overlap.
 But my high-order bit is that if the user has `js:`, they can use that anywhere, web, node, embedded, blockchain.
 But if you have `dom:`, they can't use that in the other environments.

 DD: Not having a unified namespace is a blocking concern for Stage 2 for us.